ganud/randombooru-twitter-bot/README.md

 npx tsx index.ts
 ```

-## Usage

-This project is essentially 2 standalone scripts joined into a cron function to post the contents of the tweet
+This project is essentially 2 standalone scripts joined into a cron function to post the contents of the tweet through index.ts

 1. twitter-login.ts, containing the twitter login and post logic
 2. randoombooru.ts, containing getRandomPostfromTag to supply the link to download an image from to save and provide for twitter-login.ts